-Section 4.A: Eligible Students: The School shall enroll all eligible students in accordance with Section 1002.33(10), Florida Statutes, up to the maximum school enrollment capacity approved by the Sponsor of 640 students, through its approval of this Agreement or as outlined in the School's Application (Appendix 1).
-The School shall not be eligible for or receive funds for enrollment beyond the maximum enrollment capacity provided herein.
-The parties agree that 288 students, the approved school enrollment capacity, is the minimum enrollment that will support the School's operations at an adequate level under its approved budget.
+Section 4.A: Eligible Students: The School shall enroll all eligible students in accordance with Section 1002.33(10), Florida Statutes, up to the maximum school enrollment capacity approved by the Sponsor of 800 students through its approval of this Agreement.
 If the School fails to achieve the minimum school enrollment capacity as provided herein by the October FTE reporting period, such shall be considered good cause for termination or non-renewal for failure to meet generally accepted standards of the school management as provided in Section 1002.33(8)(a)(2), Florida Statutes, unless the School provides the Sponsor a revised and balanced budget within sixty (60) calendar days of the October FTE reporting period.
 A student may not be transferred by the School to another charter school or district school except upon the prior written consent of the student's parent/guardian or of the student (if an adult).
 The School agrees that any transfer or withdrawal of students shall be conducted in accordance with the Sponsor's student transfer and withdrawal policies and procedures.
 Parents may withdraw a student from the School at any time.
 In such event, the student shall either return to the student's regularly assigned district school or to another school with an appropriate program.